NafisRayan/ST-PublicChat/README.md

 - **Viewing Messages**: The chatroom displays messages along with usernames and timestamps.
 Messages are shown in descending order, with the most recent messages appearing first.

 ## Database
 The application uses SQLite for storing messages.
-The database (`chat.db`) automatically created and managed by the application.
-The database is cleared every 10 minutes to keep the chatroom fresh.
+The database (chat.db) and a file (last_clear.txt) for tracking the last clear time are automatically created and managed by the application.
+The database is cleared every 10 minutes to keep the chatroom fresh, ensuring that the conversation remains relevant and uncluttered.

 ## Contributing
 Contributions are welcome!
 Feel free to fork the repository, make your changes, and submit a pull request.